evilsocket/xray/README.md

       -address string
             IP address to bind the web ui server to. (default "127.0.0.1") -consumers int
-            Number of concurrent consumers. (default 16)
+            Number of concurrent consumers to use for subdomain enumeration. (default 16) -domain string
-      -domain string
             Base domain to start enumeration from.
       -port int